Worst Tax States When on a Tight Budget

 It’s also worth noting that two states the Tax Foundation ranks as least burdensome to residents, Tennessee and Louisiana, have some of the nation’s highest sales taxes, which some economists believe are disproportionately harmful to the poor.

-Tennessee’s combined state and average local sales tax rate of 9.43 percent is tops among states, and yet it is 48th least dependent on residents for taxes, according to the foundation.
+Tennessee’s combined state and average local sales tax rate of 9.43 percent is one of the highest among states, and yet it is 48th least dependent on residents for taxes, according to the foundation.
 Similarly, Louisiana residents pay the third-highest sales tax rate even though the state ranks 47th in the overall burden it places on residents.

 This is possible because those states lean heavily on sales tax while forgoing other types of taxes: Tennessee has no income tax, and Louisiana’s property taxes are extraordinarily low, Drenkard says.
 “The states with the highest sales taxes, those are the ones that probably fall hardest on low-income individuals,” Drenkard says.